awslabs/aws-sdk-swift/reference/0.x/AWSDLM/DlmClient.md

 ### `getLifecyclePolicies(input:completion:)`

 Gets summary information about all or the specified data lifecycle policies.
-To get complete information about a policy, use GetLifecyclePolicy.
+To get complete information about a policy, use \[GetLifecyclePolicy\].

 ``` swift
 public func getLifecyclePolicies(input: GetLifecyclePoliciesInput, completion: @escaping (ClientRuntime.SdkResult<GetLifecyclePoliciesOutputResponse, GetLifecyclePoliciesOutputError>) -> Void)